tillitis/tillitis-key1/README.md

 Building is probably easiest using make and Podman.

-To build everything and then flash the resulting bitstream with the testloadapp in app slot 0 and the partition table copies in one go, place the TKey Unlocked in the TP1, then do:
+To build everything and then flash the resulting bitstream with the defaultapp in app slot 0 and the partition table copies in one go, place the TKey Unlocked in the TP1, then do:

 ```